 Information on roadwork is updated as major construction phases begin and when the work is over.
 Once the information is captured in the information processing systems, it is made available on 511 Alberta within 5 minutes.

 The Government of Alberta has partnered with the AMA since 1927.
-Alberta Transportation has always provided AMA with road reports information and later, camera access to timely photos of conditions, to help travellers plan safe trips across the province.
+Alberta Transportation and Economic Corridors has always provided AMA with road reports information and later, camera access to timely photos of conditions, to help travellers plan safe trips across the province.
 Transitioning to the new service to become part of the North American-wide 511 road reports system, we decided together that the government was best situated to provide Albertans with this information moving forward.
 The new 511.Alberta.ca website now offers the timely road reports and other important travel information on a Government of Alberta website.
 The Government of Alberta values our 75-year plus partnership with the AMA and will continue to work with them on driver training and traffic safety initiatives.

 If you are in Alberta, use of the 511 Alberta phone service is free.